a1spark/a1spark.github.io/README.md

 <fieldset>
 <h2 style="color:rgb(95, 27, 2);">About This Site</h2>

-<em>This page is where I'll practice the basics of HTML, Javascript and CSS as I learn.
-Expect simple updates as I get more comfortable adding new features.<big></big></p>
+<em><p>This page is where I'll practice the basics of HTML, Javascript and CSS as I learn.
+Expect simple updates as I get more comfortable adding new features.</big></big></p>
 </em>

 <hr>
 <p>&nbsp;&nbsp;&nbsp;&nbsp;When it comes to a little about myself, one of the most important things is my career in the military.
 Starting out as an eighteen-year-old fresh out of high school with no
 experience of how the world works, the military threw me into a whirlwind of experiences that jump-started my knowledge of the world, surpassing that of my peers close to my